lauracarpaciu/Avocado-Prices/README.md

 #Avocado Prices
+Historical data on avocado prices and sales volume in multiple US markets.I have data where temporal ordering matters ,for that reason recurrent networks are a great fit and easily outperform models that first flatten the temporal data.
-Historical data on avocado prices and sales volume in multiple US markets In this notebook, I will predict the average price of avocado using time-series modeling techniques
+In this notebook, I will predict the average price of avocado using time-series modeling techniques